ORNL-Fusion/OEDGE/docs/source/beginner.rst

   - Make some basic plots of OSM-EIRENE and DIVIMP output, and learn how to extract the data for futher use

+For now, the tutorial is carried out on the iris cluster at General Atomics and uses DIII-D as an example.
+You must have access to this machine to go through the guide.
+Further iterations to the guide could include other machines and devices.

 .. note::
   Throughout the literature the naming convention of the code and its different parts is not always consistent.
 For the purposes of this document, we will use the following: